DEFNA/defna.org/_posts/2023-06-17-call-for-venue-proposal-2024.md

 	* Location
 	* Transportation options (how do people get there from the hotel?)
 	* Attendance capacity
-	* Cost of function space, catering, and audio-visual services.
-Sprints are often hosted by local companies as sponsorship of the event, which is preferable, as it saves the cost of renting a venue.
+	* Information on local companies that might host the sprints at no cost.
 	* A good sprint venue is/has the following:
 		* Easy to reach from the conference hotel
-		* Free parking if a car is required for access
 		* A room to hold 50-75 people, with work tables, chairs, power, and internet connectivity
-		* See catering requirements above.
-Eating tables should be separate from work tables if at all possible.
+		* Eating tables should be separate from work tables if at all possible.
 		* Excellent Internet connectivity.

 4. Hotel.
 The ideal hotel is adjacent to the conference venue, or a very short walk away.
-For the hotel, we need:
+For the hotel.
+You can reach out to the event sales contact at the hotel to help gather the information we need:

 	* Name
 	* Location